April 27, 2025

 Credential Verification Challenges:

-• Comparing degrees, licenses, and work history across countries.
+• Comparing degrees, licenses, and work history across different educational and professional systems.

 • Navigating privacy laws during background checks.